maboiteaspam/star/README.md

 ## Usage

-It s a command line binary to start your preferred package.
+It s a command line binary to star your preferred package.

 ```bash
 @maboiteaspam/star 1.0.0